Overtone Rabi oscillation of optically polarized triplet electron spins and nuclear hyperpolarization in powder: Conclusions and Outlook

 The overtone DNP could become advantageous for systems with a larger value of $\varepsilon=\omega_{\mathrm{ZFS}}/\omega_{\mathrm{e}}$.
-On the one hand, this will increase the efficiency of overtone DNP by reaching a higher Rabi nutation frequency, which scales with $\varepsilon=\omega_{\mathrm{ZFS}}/\omega_{\mathrm{e}}$.
-On the other hand, the efficiency of the single-quantum DNP could decrease, since the powder linewidth could become too broad for the larger ZFS.
-Therefore, it would be interesting to test a system with similar ZFS parameters as NV$^-$ centers in diamond, but having $^1$H spins in the vicinity of the polarized $S=1$ electrons.
-This could be chemically achieved by modifying the pentacene ring, e.g., 5,12-diazatetracene with a ZFS-parameter of $D \approx 2\pi \cdot 1.6$~GHz \cite{kouno2019} or reducing the ring size, e.g., a benzene molecule, leading to a strong increase with $D \approx 2\pi \cdot 4.6$~GHz \cite{mcglynnMolecularSpectroscopyTriplet1969}.
+On the one hand, this will improve the efficiency of overtone DNP by an increased Rabi nutation frequency, which scales with $\varepsilon=\omega_{\mathrm{ZFS}}/\omega_{\mathrm{e}}$.
+On the other hand, the efficiency of the single-quantum DNP could decrease, as the powder linewidth could become too broad for the larger ZFS.
+Therefore, it would be interesting to test a system with ZFS parameters similar to those of NV$^-$ centers in diamond, but having $^1$H spins in the vicinity of the polarized $S=1$ electrons.
+This could be achieved chemically by modifying the pentacene ring, e.g., 5,12-diazatetracene with a ZFS-parameter of $D \approx 2\pi \cdot 1.6$~GHz \cite{kouno2019} or reducing the ring size, e.g., a benzene molecule, leading to a strong increase with $D \approx 2\pi \cdot 4.6$~GHz \cite{mcglynnMolecularSpectroscopyTriplet1969}.

 \onecolumngrid

 {S\arabic{figure}} {S\arabic{equation}}